![]() |

 ||

-Originally designed in the late 60's by Bruce Graham of Skidmore, Owings, and Merrill for Chicago-based Sears, Roebuck and Co, Sears Tower was topped out in May of 1973 just over 35 years ago.
+Originally designed in the late 60's by Bruce Graham of Skidmore, Owings, and Merrill for Chicago-based Sears, Roebuck and Co, Sears Tower was officially topped out on May 3, 1973.
 During the skyscraper's initial construction, which began in August of 1970, two other prominent office tower projects vied for the "world's tallest" title: the Standard Oil of Indiana Building (now the Aon Center) located in downtown Chicago and the World Trade Center high-rise complex formerly located in Manhattan.
-Both were surpassed within their first year of completion by Sears Tower.
+Both were surpassed within their first year of completion by Sears Tower, which opened its doors on September 10, 1973.
 In 1984, SOM was commissioned to overhaul many of the tower's lower-levels, including the addition of a vaulted atrium alongside Wacker Drive.
 Following Sears' departure, the building underwent a comprehensive renovation by DeStefano + Assoc of all public and Skydeck lobbies and elevators.
 This also included the construction of two glass-and-steel canopies over the Franklin Street and Jackson Street entrances.
 By the fall of 1995, a seasonal rooftop illumination program was also initiated.
+Much like the Empire State Building, the colors typically coincide with national events and holidays.

 Sears eventually chose to move its headquarters to a more human-scale suburban setting in Hoffman Estates leaving the tower nearly half vacant.
 Management and leasing of the property was initially given to Chicago developer John Buck Co. who established the iconic building as a destination for many new tenants over the course of almost five years.
 The building was first acquired in 1989 by Boston's AEW Capital Management for the sum of $800 million.
 However, despite successfully bringing occupancy up by 40 percent during its term of ownership, AEW could not profit leasing space to its roster of tenants due to a continued downtown real estate depression and lower than average rental rates within the Tower.
 In late 1997, the landmark tower was sold for $804 million to Toronto-based TrizecHahn, a REIT (real estate investment trust) firm.
 Downtown property markets subsequently began to show signs of recovery, and Sears Tower was again becoming one of Chicago's most prestigious high-rise properties.
 In fact, to honor Sears Tower's principal structural engineer, an adjacent street was, following a ceremony in the building, dedicated "Fazlur R. Khan Way" on July 7, 1998 by the City of Chicago.

 To meet the growing demands of the digital age, Sears Tower was upgraded March 8 of 2000 with four combination antennas, each 29.4-feet, 2890-lbs mounted on 80-foot towers at the four corners of the roof.
 An Erickson S-64F Aircrane was used to lift the load from the top of the parking garage skyward about one quarter mile.
 Four city blocks were closed off during the massive operation.
 However, the addition would ensure that the Chicago area was capable of receiving HDTV.
 On June 4, 2000, the 220-foot western communications tower had to undergo modifications to increase the signal quality of Chicago's local NBC television station.
 This necessitated disassembling the existing framework via hellicopter and installing a new 75-foot, 19250-lb stack of self-supporting antenna pylons for WMAQ-29, WLS-52, and WPWR-52/22 on top of the existing support tower, thus raising the height of the building to 1729 feet.
 Following the attacks of September 11, 2001, however, the status of Sears Tower as a viable investment opportunity proved questionable.
 Trizec Properties Inc. finally transfered ownership to its lender, MetLife Inc., in August of 2003 after facing the growing possibility of defaulting on its mortgage.
-Less than one year later, however, MetLife sold its stake in the building outright to a group of three investors (including two of Larry Silverstein's group).
-The building is now managed by real estate firm CB Richard Ellis Inc. (CBRE).
+Less than one year later, however, MetLife sold its stake in the building outright to a group of three investors (including two of Larry Silverstein's group), thereby forming 233 South Wacker LLC.
+The building was leased and managed by real estate firm CB Richard Ellis Inc. until 2007 when responsibilities were assigned to Chicago-based U.S. Equities Realty LLC.
+Seeking to revitalize and redevelop Sears Tower, owners have announced numerous "green initiatives", including possible LEED certification, aimed at reducing energy costs and positioning the Tower as a more attractive and eco-friendly destination for new tenants.
+Visionary plans to "paint" the building silver were also briefly considered, but never left the drawing room table.

 ||||||||